Dynamics365/dynamics365.github.io/2021-10-08-git-cheatsheet/index.md

 Deletes the specified branch

-## Create repositories
+## 3. Create repositories

-A new repository can either be created locally, or an existing repository can be cloned.
+>A new repository can either be created locally, or an existing repository can be cloned.
 When a repository was initialized locally, you have to push it to GitHub afterwards.

 `$ git init`